MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

    A pretty-printed (reformatted) JavaScript file
 :::image-end:::

-You can make the reformatted file scroll to the code that you select in the minified file: Close the reformatted file tab, if that tab is open, select code in the minified file in the Editor pane, and then click the **Pretty print** button.
+To make the reformatted file scroll to the code that you select in the minified file: close the reformatted file tab, if that tab is open, select code in the minified file in the Editor pane, and then click the **Pretty print** button.
 The formatted code appears in a new tab, scrolled to the code which you selected.

 For more information, navigate to the section [Reformat a minified JavaScript file with pretty-print][DevToolsJavaScriptReferenceReformat] within the article "Use the debugger features".

-### Mapping minified code to your source code, to work with readable source code
+### Mapping minified code to your source code to show readable code

 Source Maps from preprocessors cause DevTools to load your original JavaScript source files in addition to your minified, transformed JavaScript files that are returned by the server.
 You then use your original source files to set breakpoints and step through code.
 Meanwhile, Microsoft Edge is actually running your minified code.